BalloonBox-Inc/SCRTSibyl-Oracle/documentation/README.md

 #### Beware

-All times provided are in :clock4:UTC timezone.
+All times provided are in UTC timezone :clock4:.

 #### Authentication